-Their name is derived from the fact that people often found them in watering troughs and thought that they were horse mane or tail hairs which fell into the water and became animated.
+Their name is derived from the fact that people often found the parasites in watering troughs and thought that they were horse mane or tail hairs which fell into the water and became animated.
 They are also called Gordian worms from the mythical knot of the same name, due to their tendency to form entanglements with their bodies.
 They belong to the phylum Nematomorpha, which means "looks like nematodes."
 They, however, are not nematodes, so do not let anyone tell you to the contrary.

 They are totally harmless to mammals.
 People sometimes see them in toilet bowls, draw erroneous conclusions, and become alarmed.
 However, what most likely happened is that someone probably flushed a cricket in the bowl, thus releasing the worm.